Assessing the causal effects of a stochastic intervention in time series data: Are heat alerts effective in preventing deaths and hospitalizations?: Causal Estimand and Identification

 \subsection{Assumptions and Identification}

-Following the potential outcomes framework \citep{rubin1974estimating} adapted to the time-varying treatment regime \citep{robins2000marginal}, we establish the following assumptions of causal identification: \begin{assumption}[SUTVA] The potential outcomes are non-anticipating, and consistent, that is $ Y^{\text{obs}}_{t} = Y_{t}(w^{\text{obs}}_{1:T}) = Y_{t}(w^{\text{obs}}_{1:t}) \ \forall \ t = 1,...,T. $ \end{assumption} Assumption~\ref{consistency} generalizes the usual Stable Unit Treatment Value (SUTVA) assumption \citep{imbens2015causal} to allow for the potential outcome at time $t$ to depend on the whole path of past treatment assignments, yet not to be affected by future treatment assignments (non-anticipating).
-We still assume that there is only one version of the treatment for each time $t$, and each treatment path up to time $t$ realizes a unique observed outcome at time $t$ (consistency).
+Following the potential outcomes framework for time series data \citep{bojinov2019time}, we introduce the following assumptions of identifiability: \begin{assumption}[SUTVA] The outcome path satisfies non-anticipating, consistency, and non-interference assumptions, that is, $ Y^{\text{obs}}_{t} = Y_{t}(w^{\text{obs}}_{1:T}) = Y_{t}(w^{\text{obs}}_{1:t}) \ \forall \ t = 1,...,T. $ \end{assumption} We use the stable unit treatment value assumption (SUTVA) to articulate the three conditions that are required for the potential outcomes framework for time series data \citep{vanderweele2013causal,bojinov2019time}.
+1) The potential outcomes at time $t$ can depend on the treatment path up to time $t$, but are not allowed to depend on future treatments (non-anticipating).
+2) There is only one version of the treatment for each time $t$, and each treatment path up to time $t$ realizes a unique observed outcome at time $t$ (consistency).
+3) Since we only have one site, there is no spillover effect from other sites (non-interference).

-\begin{assumption}[Unconfoundedness] The assignment mechanism is unconfounded if for all $W_{1:T} \in \mathcal{W} = \{0,1\}^T$, $ W_t \ \perp \ Y_s(w_{1:s}) \ \mid \ \mathcal{F}_t \ \forall \ t = 1,...,T \ \text{and} \ t \leq s \leq T. $ \end{assumption} Assumption~\ref{unconfounded} aligns with the "sequential randomization" assumption introduced in longitudinal studies by \cite{robins1994estimation}, which states that the treatment assignment only depends on the past information and thus is conditionally independent of future potential outcomes.
-This assumption also excludes the possibility that future potential outcomes could impact the current treatment assignment retrospectively (a phenomenon which has been discussed in \cite{granger1980testing}).
+\begin{assumption}[Unconfoundedness] The assignment mechanism is unconfounded if for all $W_{1:T} \in \mathcal{W} = \{0,1\}^T$, $ W_t \ \perp \ Y_s(w_{1:s}) \ \mid \ \mathcal{F}_t \ \forall \ t = 1,...,T \ \text{and} \ t \leq s \leq T. $ \end{assumption} Assumption~\ref{unconfounded} aligns with the ``sequential randomization" assumption introduced in longitudinal studies by \cite{robins1994estimation}, which states that the treatment assignment only depends on past information and thus is conditionally independent of future potential outcomes.
+This assumption also excludes the possibility that future potential outcomes could impact the current treatment assignment retrospectively (a phenomenon that has been discussed in \cite{granger1980testing}).